Stay (David Guetta song)

-"Stay" is a house song performed by French DJ David Guetta, featuring vocals from singer Chris Willis.
+"Stay" is a house song performed by French DJ David Guetta, featuring vocals from American singer Chris Willis.
 The track was released as the second single from Guetta's second studio album, Guetta Blaster on September 13, 2004.
 The single was not released in the United Kingdom.
 In certain territories, the single was released as a double A-side with the French only single "Money".
 A music video for the track exists, but it does not feature either Guetta or Willis.
 The single found the most success on the Belgian Singles Chart, peaking at #10.

 Music video

 The music video has been viewed over a million times on YouTube.
 The clip was filmed in June 2004. in Spain, throughout the clip, we follow the story of a young couple.